scunliffe/stretchabletextareas/README.md

 * Or maybe you're developing a screen and you just want to play with the size in real-time to best guess your default

-There's really no downside to enabling stretching a textarea (unless your layout is severely constrained) - the only downside is that Internet Explorer doesn't support this feature for textareas - until now!
+There's really no downside to enabling stretching a textarea (unless your layout is severely constrained) - the only downside is that Internet Explorer and Microsoft Edge do not support this feature for textareas - until now!

-Introducing StretchableTextareas for Internet Explorer 8, 9, 10, 11, & Project Spartan.
-This simple jQuery plugin will automatically "enable" stretchable textareas in IE.
+Introducing StretchableTextareas for Internet Explorer 8, 9, 10, 11, & Microsoft Edge.
+This simple jQuery plugin will automatically "enable" stretchable textareas in IE/Edge.

 [1]: https://raw.githubusercontent.com/scunliffe/stretchabletextareas/master/ieStretchableTextareas.gif